 The average of all reviewers’ ratings on each applicant will determine whether the application merits recommendation for approval.
 Applications with a composite score of 10 or more points will then be ranked by the NLFC.
 The highest ranked proposals up to a total of 42 workload credits for each long semester will be forwarded to the Faculty Senate for approval.

-The Senate's endorsement of the NLFC recommendations for funding will be posted on the Senate's website no later than November 19.
-In addition to this posting, the chair/director, dean and Provost will be notified of successful applications.
-In the event that a proposal is not recommended, the letter will include the matrix item scores to assist the applicant in understanding the reasons for the decision.
+Notification of the Senate's endorsement of the NLFC recommendations for funding will be routed to the applicant, the chair/director, dean and Provost no later than November 30.
+In the event that a proposal is not recommended, matrix item scores will be available to assist the applicant in understanding the reasons for the decision.
 Except as provided above, the reviewers' discussion and rankings are confidential and will not be released to other parties.